-- statistics
+- ethernet statistics

+- history control

-- history
+- ethernet history

 - alarm

 - host

 - hostTopN

 - matrix

 - filter

 - packet capture

 - event

 These groups are the basic unit of conformance.
 If a remote monitoring device implements a group, then it must implement all objects in that group.
 For example, a managed agent that implements the host group must implement the hostControlTable, the hostTable and the hostTimeTable.